 They come from a planet called Angor.
 What started their adventure was when a robot attacked Angor and they had to battle it.
 They than track it back to where it had came from.
 The Champions then fought the Justice League of America because Earth was also attacked by a robot.
 The two teams mistaken each other for the responsible of the robot attack.

 In post-crisis Justice League #2 the team came down to Earth to destroy all the nuclear weapons.
 It's revealed that they were the last survivors of Angor after a nuclear disaster.
 Their team leader Wandjina sacrificed his life to prevent a meltdown in the Bialyalban reactor.
 While the others are turned in to the Russian authorities.

 The surviving members of the team would return in the June 1990 issue Justice League Europe #15.
 Blue Jay and Silver Sorceress escaped from their Russian prison.
 Meanwhile Silver Sorceress returned to Angor but Blue Jay decided to go to the Justice League for help.
-When Silver Sorceress arrived on Angor, the Extremists (supervillains and the real people who caused the nuclear disaster) discovered her presence.
-They kidnapped Silver Sorceress and forced her to take them to Earth so that they could steal all of the Nuclear weapons.
+When Silver Sorceress arrived on Angor, the Extremists (super villains and the real people who caused the nuclear disaster) discovered her presence.
+They kidnapped Silver Sorceress and forced her to take them to Earth so that they could steal all of the nuclear weapons.
 Dreamslayer and Sorceress than battled and she won.
-They than found out that all but Dreamslayer of the Extremists were robots that were originally created for a amusement park.
-The owner went to earth and shut them all down.
+They then found out that all but Dreamslayer of the Extremists were robots that were originally created for an amusement park.
+The owner went to Earth and shut them all down.
 Silver Sorcerer and Blue Jay than joined the Justice League Europe.